jimm/blister/README.md

 # To Do

-- Use config files to configure GUI and MIDI modules
+- Better names for IO, at least in config files
+- App needs to accept file name to read on start
-- GUI
+- Curses GUI
   - Add to cecho
     - wnoutrefresh
     - doupdate